THE NEW YORK STATE EDUCATION DEPARTMENT

 Reassignment: Candidates must have one year of permanent competitive or 55b/c service as a Food Programs Evaluation Specialist 1.

-Provisional Appointment to Food Programs Evaluation Specialist 1: In the absence of an eligible list with three or more candidates willing to accept a position, a non-permanent provisional appointment may be considered.
-For non-permanent provisional appointment, candidates must have either:
+Provisional Appointment to Food Programs Evaluation Specialist 1: In the absence of an eligible list with three or more candidates willing to accept a position, a temporary provisional appointment may be considered.
+For provisional appointment, candidates must have either:

 *Qualifying bachelor’s and associate’s degrees must be either of the following: Nutritional Science, Nutrition Education, or Dietetics; OR, Food Service Management, Institutional Food Service Management, or Hotel and Restaurant Management, including at least three credit hours in nutrition.

-Provisional Appointment to Food Programs Evaluation Specialist Trainee 1: In the absence of an eligible list with three or more candidates willing to accept a position, a non-permanent provisional appointment may be considered.
-For non-permanent provisional appointment to Food Programs Evaluation Specialist Trainee 1, candidates must have either:
+Provisional Appointment to Food Programs Evaluation Specialist Trainee 1: In the absence of an eligible list with three or more candidates willing to accept a position, a temorary provisional appointment may be considered.
+For provisional appointment to Food Programs Evaluation Specialist Trainee 1, candidates must have either:

 1. An associate’s degree* and two years of nutrition or food program compliance experience;